LJWatson/website-tink-eleventy/src/posts/2021-08-30-notes-on-synthetic-speech.md

 I'd also like to listen to a voice that sounds almost, if not yet entirely quite like, a proper human.
 One that can put a bit of expression into the things I listen to, even if it's still a bit limited.

-But until neural TTS engines can be run locally, I'm taking performance over voice quality because I have work to do, emails to send, contracts to sign, and maybe even the occasional naughty message to send someone, and I don't want to hang about!
+But until parametric or neural TTS engines can be used with screen readers, I'm taking performance over voice quality because I have work to do, emails to write, contracts to sign, and maybe even the occasional naughty message to send someone, and I don't want to hang about!